Seoyoung-Kim-Meister/Predictions-from-the-Breast-Cancer-Gene-Expression-NCBI-GSE45827/README.md

 This project applies basic machine learning techniques to a real biological dataset — **GSE45827**, a gene expression microarray dataset containing tumor and normal samples.
 The goal is to build and evaluate a binary classifier that distinguishes **tumor vs normal tissue** using PyTorch and scikit-learn.

 The project focuses on:
-- Loading and preprocessing real biological data
+- Loading and building automated biological pipeline (Series Matrix)
-- Training a simple linear classifier
+- Improving the linear classifier by adding non-linear layers (ReLU)
 - Comparing optimizers (SGD vs Adam)
-- Improving the linear classifier by adding non-linear layers (ReLU)
 - Understanding why accuracy alone can be misleading in biomedical ML

 ## Dataset: GSE45827